 Career Fair Success

-Make the most out of the Career Fair by preparing for this important networking event ahead of time.
-Review the following keys to successful Career Fair attendance and visit your career coach at Career Services for any additional questions and advice.
-This information is also available in pdf format: Career Fair Success guide.
+To make the most out of the career fairs have your resume reviewed ahead of time and visit your career coach at Career Services for any additional questions and advice.
+This information is available in pdf format: Career Fair Success guide.

 - Explore different career fields by visiting with employers from all types of agencies and organizations -- in one place at one time.